 Because some fungal infections are rare, they can be difficult to diagnose.
 You can help your vet by knowing your cat’s medical history and being prepared to answer questions such as when your pet began to display symptoms of infection.

-A complete blood count (CBC), chemical blood profile and urinalysis will help your vet identify what’s causing your kitty’s symptoms.
 In some cases, a tissue sample may be taken to assist in diagnosis.
 Your cat will typically be anesthetized for these tests.
 The tissue sample will be taken during surgery, then analyzed in our lab.

 Depending on which type of fungi is causing your pet’s symptoms, your vet may present different options for treatment, such as hospitalization if the fungus is transmittable to humans.
 This will help reduce the risk of you or your family becoming infected.